joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 # How to test for keyboard accessibility

-In this blog we'll look at some of the ways you can check keyboard accessibility for your website content.
+In this blog we'll look at some of the ways you can check the keyboard accessibility of website content.

 ## Why keyboard accessibility is important

 People may interact with your website using a keyboard alone for many reasons.
-For example, someone may choose or need to interact with a keyboard because they cannot complete precise movements with their hands and, as a result, does not use a mouse or trackpad.
-This might include people with repetitive strain injury (RSI) or with Parkinson's disease, for example.
-There are also various situational reasons why someone might benefit from a keyboard accessible experience.
-For example, parents who need to hold their baby in one arm and complete a task with the other.
+Some people can't make precise movements with their hands and so will use a keyboard instead.
+For example, people with repetitive strain injury (RSI) or with Parkinson's disease.
+There are various situational reasons why someone may benefit from good keyboard accessibility, too.
+For example, parents might be holding a baby in one arm and so complete a task using their keyboard using one hand.

-When we test for keyboard accessibility we also identify barriers for people using other adaptive inputs and keyboard-like interfaces.
+Testing for keyboard accessibility also allows us to identify barriers for people using other adaptive inputs and keyboard-like interfaces.
 For example, switch devices and voice recognition software.

 ## How to do a quick test

-A simple and effective test for accessibility is to check that any tasks you can complete using a mouse are also possible using a keyboard.
-Test the following, specifically:
+A simple and effective test you can do is to identify all the tasks you can complete with a mouse or trackpad and then check they're possible using a keyboard alone.
+The following is a short list of navigation keys:

 - <kbd>Tab</kbd> to move through the interactive elements of the page
 - <kbd> Shift</kbd> + <kbd>Tab</kbd> to reverse back up to the page through the interactive elements
 - <kbd>Enter</kbd> OR <kbd>Space bar</kbd> to select button controls
 - <kbd>Left</kbd> / <kbd>Right</kbd> / <kbd>Up</kbd> /<kbd>Down</kbd> buttons for radio buttons.

-Are all interactive elements reachable by keyboard?
-Can you navigate and complete tasks as you would expect or with equivalence to someone using a mouse?
+With the preceding keys, check whether all interactive elements &mdash; such as links, form inputs and buttons can be interacted with using a keyboard.
+Then, make a note of whether you can navigate and complete tasks as you would expect or with equivalence to someone using a mouse.

-Once you start the previous key press tests, it's also important that you can easily see where you are on the page.
-Being able to see where you are on a page as a keyboard only user is known as seeing the 'keyboard focus'.
-The keyboard focus is a bit like how you can track the mouse cursor around the page.
-For keyboard users this position on the page visually identified by a 'keyboard focus style' or 'keyboard focus indicator'.
+Both for testing purposes and for end users, it's critical to be able to clearly see where you are on the page when navigating via keyboard.
+This is known as being able to see 'keyboard focus' or the 'keyboard focus indicator' and is similar to how you can track the mouse cursor around a page.

 ## Keyboard focus styles

-Accessible designs for interfaces include obvious focus styles.
-Essentially, this is about checking whether a broad group of people can see which element on a web page can be interacted with (has focus).
+Good designs include clear focus styles.
+We need to make sure a broad group of people can see which element on a web page can be interacted with (has focus).

-A shortcut to an accessible focus style is to use a 2 pixel (px) thickness or above solid border around an element and make sure the border has at least a 3:1 contrast ratio against its adjcaent colour.
+A shortcut to an accessible focus style is to use a 2 pixel (px) thickness or above solid border around an element and make sure the border has at least a 3:1 contrast ratio against its adjacent colour.
 Use the <a href="https://www.tpgi.com/color-contrast-checker/">Colour Contrast Analyser</a> to test designs.
-This Contrast Analyser tool includes an eye dropper which you can use to select the foreground and background colours which then generates a numerical ratio and a pass or fail result.
+This Contrast Analyser tool includes an eye dropper which allows you to select the foreground and background colours to generate a numerical ratio which is a pass or fail of the minimum contrast according to WCAG.

 There are more details to consider around colour contrast and designing effective focus styles but I don't aim to cover them in this post (for the sake of brevity).
 If you'd like to know more, I recommend this comprehensive <a href="https://www.sarasoueidan.com/blog/focus-indicators/">guide to focus indicators by Sara Soueidan</a>.